johnabramf/BIS15W2022_JFlores/lab6/homework/lab6_hw.md

 ```

 10. Use the data to do at least one analysis of your choice.
 *With the data, I chose to look at the most caught species of shark, ray, or chimaeras (class of Chondrichthyes) between the years 1972 and 2002.
-The Elasmobranchii, Rajiformes, Raja spp, and Squalus acanthias are not specific species, and the highest actual species is the Isuru oxyrinchus, or more commonly known as shortfin mako shark, with 4444.*
+The Elasmobranchii, Rajiformes, and Raja spp are not specific species, and the highest actual species is the Squalus acanthias, or the spiny dogfish, with a total catch of 7522 in the year span.*

 ```r